 It's all sunshine and play

 We have a positive update from the rescued sheep, the smallest lambs Tombi and Easter have joined the two older lambs and are enjoying endless playtime in the sunshine!
 Soon, all the new arrivals and the mothers will be able to join the rest of the herd.
-Please help us support the rescued sheep in their care and upkeep by donating today.

 The lambs get their first taste of sunshine